ATOS-VIRTUAL-CARE/vcs-realtime-sdk-web-samples/README.md

 This is a repository for the vcs-realtime-sdk code samples.

-> The examples are running live on [github.io](https://atos-virtual-care.github.io/vcs-realtime-sdk-web-samples/).

 ## Run samples locally

 To run these examples you need to clone this repo, then edit the vcs-domain and room-token in the `config.js` file, and finally serve the root folder of the repo.